grrinchas/calendar-system/readme.md

  notifications, access control etc.
  - Add ability to save meetings locally as json, xml or other types and later display them.
  - Add integration with existing calendar systems: google, facebook etc.

+## Building and running

+You will need to have latest [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) version 8 installed.
+To check run `java -version`.

+## Building and running

+1. First clone it `git clone https://github.com/grrinchas/calendar-system`
+2. If you don't have [gradle](https://gradle.org/install) installed.
+Then run `./gradlew`.
+It should download and install it.
+3. Build all modules with `gradle build`.
+4. First start and run the server `gradle :server:run` (**required**)
+5. Then pen new command line window and start the client `gradle :client:run`.
+6. Enter username: **111** and password: **111**.
+NOTE: other predefined users can be found by inspecting database.
+7. Enjoy.

 ## Licence